ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_ReadTheDocs.rst

    thus no offspring will be created in the next generations.
 The next generation will use the solutions in the current population.

+-  ``crossover_probability=None``: The probability of selecting a parent for applying the crossover operation.
+Its value must be between 0.0 and 1.0 inclusive.
+For each parent, a random value between 0.0 and 1.0 is generated.
+If this random value is less than or equal to the value assigned to the ``crossover_probability`` parameter, then the parent is selected.
+Added in PyGAD 2.5.0 and higher.

 -  ``mutation_type="random"``: Type of the mutation operation.
 Supported types are ``random`` (for random mutation), ``swap`` (for swap mutation), ``inversion`` (for inversion mutation), and ``scramble``